 Although the dredging of sediment to widen the existing channel would cause a temporary reduction in quality of benthic habitat and decrease in foraging potential for bottom-foraging fish species, this habitat would not be lost, and would return to normal conditions once benthic materials were recolonized.
-Depth in the dredge area would increase in some areas from the existing depths of three to seven feet (MLLW), to approximately eight feet (MLLW), but this depth change is within the depth preference of the species for which EFH has been designated at the site and therefore would not adversely affect these species.
+Depth in the dredge area would increase in some areas from the existing depths of three to seven feet (MLLW), to approximately eight feet (MLLW), but this depth change is within the depth preference of the species for which EFH has been designated at the site and therefore-the adverse effect to these species should be minor.
 As discussed in Section 8.9 - Wetlands, the actual dredge area is expected to be less than that shown in Figure 16 since much of the proposed dredge envelope currently has depths below the required navigation channel depth.
+A copy of the wetland permits will be provided to NOAA NMFS when they are issued.

-An underwater noise analysis was conducted as part of a separate Biological Assessment to address potential adverse impacts to the Atlantic sturgeon (Acipenser oxyrhynchus) and shortnose sturgeon (Acipenser brevirostrum), which may occur in the Study Area (see Section 4.11 - Threatened and
+An underwater noise analysis was conducted as part of a separate Biological Assessment (BA) to address potential adverse impacts to the Atlantic sturgeon (Acipenser oxyrhynchus) and shortnose sturgeon (Acipenser brevirostrum), which may occur in the Study Area (see Section 4.11 - Threatened and Endangered Species).

-Endangered Species).
 The analysis determined some types of construction equipment had the capacity to produce high underwater noise levels - primarily pile driving activities.
 It was determined sound pressure would be attenuated as it travelled through the water column, and partially by cofferdams, with potential adverse impacts (e.g., undesirable behavioral responses) extending out to 389 feet along the trajectory from the cofferdam (for Atlantic and shortnose sturgeon).
 Different fish species respond differently to underwater noise levels based on their tolerance of this factor, however, it is expected fish would react accordingly to their specific noise tolerance, and some fish would swim through the noise zone, while others may swim around it.
 At 800 feet wide, the full channel width should allow fish species that are most sensitive to underwater noise to minimize or avoid their exposure.